-BREAKING NEWS - On the 24th August The Barrister's Clerk officially opens it's doors!
+BREAKING NEWS - On 10 November the Book Chamber opens it's doors for Christmas!

 Yoga unexpectedly came into my life after my GP suggested I should learn how to breathe… this adventure begin 20 years ago now.
 I have been teaching for around 12 years and trained with the British Wheel of Yoga initially.
 This has given me a solid base on which to learn and develop.
 I embrace all types of yoga and find I am drawn to different styles dependant on my personal needs.
 After becoming a mother, my approach became more women centred and restorative.
 I trained to teach prenatal yoga with Judy Cameron and then had the honour of training with the inspiring Uma Dinsmore -Tuli with whom I studied Mother and Baby yoga and Womb yoga.